erco77/a800-opcs-pic-asm/README-pic-assembly-gotchyas.txt

 	The F/W "destination" and B/A "access" letters are really MACROS that resolve to 0 or 1 values.

-	For this reason these letter symbols are always UPPER CASE:
+	For this reason these letter symbols are always UPPER CASE.

 	Using the numeric 0/1 equivalents are also valid, but it's better for readability to use the macro names: